Invitation to submit

 Word count: 1,000 to 1,500 words.

-The IJDCR invites student submissions on disability issues that impact lives in our communities.
 For detail on how to submit, see IJDCR's new Student Perspectives submission guidelines.

 From time to time, IJDCR editors invite articles that critically analyze the body of knowledge pertinent to our field of inquiry.
 This implies a wide range of topics and issues with broad implication for lives of people with disabilities.
 Authors are invited for the breadth of their experience and noted analytic insights.